 "I was so excited when I found out I was going to be on the invitation," said Thompson.
 "I remember seeing the invitation before and thinking how cool it would be to have my work recognized like that.
 It's so exciting to think that other kids might see my work now and be thinking the same thing."

-Page 2 of 2 - Both girls lit up when talking about their art work but the light shone through their instructors as well as both broadly beamed while the girls chatted about what art class means to them both.
+Both girls lit up when talking about their art work but the light shone through their instructors as well as both broadly beamed while the girls chatted about what art class means to them both.

 "It's so rewarding to watch the students progress and get better and better with each class," said Miller.
 "They work so hard and the end-of-year exhibit gives us all a chance to acknowledge some of that hard work."

 Riblett agreed, adding that she wants to burst whenever she hears a student say "I never thought I could do this."